Supporting the Sustainable Development Goals

 • Strengthening the Company’s reputation as an organization that prioritizes employee health and safety

-Analysis and assessment of work activities
+Analysis and risk assessment of work activities

 Operational Risk Control